Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 View from Palari (otherwise called Barali) Top Vantage point in Spiti valley.
 Photo by Karan Sandhu

-Spiti Road Trip In Summers
+Spiti Road Trip during Summertime

 When: